midonet/midonet/docs/load_balancing.md

 #### Connection to router

 The HAProxy instance attaches to the router using a link-local /30 subnet.
-Both HAProxy and the interior router port to which it is connected take link-local address.
+Both HAProxy and the exterior router port to which it is connected take link-local address.
 Within the HAProxy namespace, iptables are used to SNAT outbound health check traffic to appear as coming from the VIP, and this SNAT is reversed for the return health check traffic.

 All HAProxy instances are connected to the router using the same /30 subnet in the same way as we connect provider router to many tenant routers using the same /30 subnet for each.
 Since the router's ARP table can only hold one entry for a given IP, we set all HAProxy instances to have the same MAC address.